 A grid and snoot are some of my favorite things to have on hand.
 I love using it as a hair light for a portrait session.

 This quick video shows you how to make a snoot for speedlights using a Pringles can and drinking straws, and it works remarkably well.

 I love experimenting with different snoots and grids and this one by far is my favorite budget friendly version.
 It’s quick, easy and super functional.
-So if you’re new to photography and can’t afford a snoot or if you’re someone who doesn’t like to buy something without trying it.
-Give this one a try and see how you like it!
+So if you’re new to photography and can’t afford a snoot, or if you’re someone who doesn’t like to buy something without trying it, give this one a try!